 Poorly designed Diablo dud unearthed from everlasting obscurity.

 To its credit, Nightstone has a few fleeting moments of joy, however sparse and oh so fleeting.
 On the whole, however, it’s much too generic and awkwardly pieced together to warrant the average player’s attention.

 Although officially released in 2001 by New Horizon Studios, the visuals, sound and game design better resemble something yanked out of the mid 90s.
 Normally this wouldn’t be a problem for retro throwbacks, but the inexcusably amateurish interface and gameplay are so disastrously outdated that even the first Diablo easily beats Nightstone hands-down.
-It would have been a great ’96 game, but when competing against such heavyweights as Dungeon Siege and Vampire: Redemption… well, it just can’t make the cut.
+It would have been a great ’96 game, but when competing against such heavyweights as Dungeon Siege and Vampire: Redemption, the thing just can’t seriously compete.

 Something Awful This Way Comes

 The only meaningful twist in Nightstone is that you play as all three character classes in one run, at first in turns but then as a party – included are the stereotypical warrior, amazon and mage classes – advancing through a large campaign map in a quest to oust evil.
 Said characters start on opposite ends of the map and must advance inward, conquering region by region.
 While this sounds like it could lend to some thoughtful Total War style strategy, it’s really just a level-by-level hopping exercise that sometimes branches off but usually stays linear.
 Characters can hook up and the party system is tolerable, but not that special overall.